A. Any person requesting permission to play in this Association may do so provided all State and National requirements have been met.

 1. Penalty kicks must be taken by a female, but, a PK shall always count as one goal.

-2. No individual male player shall be allowed to score more than three (3) points in any game (including overtime).
+2. No individual player, male or female, shall be allowed to score more than three (3) goals in any game (including overtime).

 XI.
 PLAY-OFF FORMAT:

 A. In the event of a tie at the end of regular season play (7 guaranteed games), tie breakers shall be:

 2. The fewest number of goals allowed,